Serving Communities, Connecting People - A Relational Public Service approach

 - Published on: 16 January 2026

-Bernie McNally, Secretary General of the Department of Education & Youth, spoke on the topic: “The best way to predict the future is to create” highlighting the difference that a small, committed team can make.
-A workshop led by Dr Joan O’Donnell titled: “Exploring your situation through a relational lens” focussing on how each of the attendees could apply the learnings of the day to their own area of work, and encouraged attendees to commit to making small changes in their ways of working towards a more relational approach.
+Bernie McNally, Secretary General of the Department of Education and Youth, spoke on the topic: “The best way to predict the future is to create”.
+This was followed by a workshop led by Dr. Joan O’Donnell, titled: “Exploring your situation through a relational lens”, focussing on how each of the attendees could apply the learnings of the day to their own area of work.